Duress Badges for Healthcare Staff: Activation Methods and What to Test

 • An overhead code alerts the aggressor along with everyone else

-OSHA's guidelines on workplace violence list panic buttons and handheld alarms among recommended engineering controls but leave the form factor open [1].
+OSHA's guidelines on workplace violence list panic buttons and handheld alarms among recommended engineering controls [1].
 The logic is simple: if your staff aren't stationary, their safety device can't be either.

 Regulatory momentum is catching up.
 Illinois Senate Bill 1435 requires healthcare employers to provide wearable panic buttons to hospital staff.
-That language moves from "have a plan" to "put a device on the person."
 If you've already decided on a wearable form factor, you're ahead of the curve.
-If you haven't decided on a form factor yet, the full evaluation framework covers that ground.
+If you haven't, the full evaluation framework covers that ground.

 Form Factors and Activation Methods Compared

 Badge-style devices come in clip-on, lanyard-mounted, and wristband configurations.
-The physical form affects comfort and compliance, but the activation mechanism is where the real tradeoff lives.
+The physical form affects comfort, but the activation mechanism is the design choice that makes or breaks the system.

 Activation TypeFalse Alarm RiskUsability Under Stress